joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/05/us/politics/smith-college-transgender-admissions.html

 ****\
-`Video filmed by Anadolu News Agency in Khiam, in early March, shows white phosphorus providing a smoke screen for Israeli military vehicles which are advancing on a road near the town.`\
+`Video filmed in Khiam on March 8 shows white phosphorus providing a smoke screen for Israeli military vehicles which are advancing on a road near the town.`\
 https://www.nytimes.com/video/embedded/world/middleeast/100000010883654/05visualUploader-15815.html

 ****\
-`Video filmed by Agence France Presse shows plumes of white smoke consistent with white phosphorus, descending over the town of Khiam, on Sept.
-11, 2024.`\
+`Video filmed on September 11, 2024 shows plumes of white smoke consistent with white phosphorus, descending over the town of Khiam in the south of Lebanon.`\
 https://www.nytimes.com/video/embedded/world/middleeast/100000010883637/05visualUploader-58087.html

 **He Left the Berlin Philharmonic to Find His Voice.
 He Found a World Stage.**\